Skip to content

 3. Maintain Separation of Duties

 Unfortunately, no matter how honorable an employee’s intentions are, if the cookie jar is easy to dip into, the temptation might be too great.
-Make sure you have a good Separation of Duties policy in place for your accounts payable department.
+Make sure you have a good Separation of Duties policy in place for your AP department.
 Do not have one person handling billing, payments, and check approval.
 It takes approximately 18 months before fraud is detected, and the median loss is $150,000.
 Keep duties separate and temptation will be diminished.

 And try to avoid setting up a situation where you have a single point of failure.
 Provide good customer service and make sure your employees are cross-trained and can pick up the slack whenever needed.
-Your vendors might not understand if your accounts payable department is short-staffed from time to time due to employee turnover, absence, or sickness.
+Your vendors might not understand if your AP department is short-staffed from time to time due to employee turnover, absence, or sickness.

 4. Watch for Duplicates, Disputes and Resolutions

-If you automate your accounts payable process it will significantly reduce the unfortunate occurrence of making duplicate payments and avoiding disputes.
+If you automate your AP process it will significantly reduce the unfortunate occurrence of making duplicate payments and avoiding disputes.
 Bill.com is one tool that can help you do this.
 Resolving a duplicate payment is a nightmare and it will play havoc with your cash flow.
 In a best-case scenario, the vendor will send the extra payment back, although that could take weeks.
 The worst-case scenario is that neither you nor the vendor catches the duplicate resulting in a financial loss for you.

 Keeping track of disputes and resolutions is very important to maintain your cash flow.
-It is easy to just sign a check or send an online payment, but if you were overcharged, or if a discount was not applied, you basically are throwing money away if it is not caught.
+It is easy to just sign a check or send an online payment, but if you were overcharged, or if a discount was not applied, you are throwing money away if it is not caught.

 Make sure you follow up on uncashed checks.
 Checks can get lost in the mail, vendors can forget they have the checks, or they can simply lose them.
 Set up a process where you can follow up on uncashed checks.
 This can easily be implemented when you do your monthly bank reconciliation.